Mindfulbrain17/Mindfulbrain17.github.io/_publications/2025-11-30-ultimate-guide-to-huf.md

 You need a legal stamp paper declaration (Affidavit) stating the name of the Karta, the coparceners, and the members.
 This deed serves as the "constitution" of your family unit.

 ### 2. Apply for a Separate PAN Card
 Use Form 49A.
 You will apply as the Karta.
-The card will arrive with the name "Manish Sharma (HUF)".
+The card will arrive with the name "Anant Goyal (HUF)".

 ### 3. Open an HUF Bank Account
 Banks require the HUF Deed, the HUF PAN, and the Karta’s KYC.
-They will also ask for a rubber stamp that says "For Sharma HUF, Karta".
+They will also ask for a rubber stamp that says "For Goyal HUF, Karta".

 ### Member vs. Coparcener: A Vital Distinction
 * **Coparcener:** Includes the Karta, sons, and **daughters**.
 They have a birthright to the property and can demand a partition (division) of the HUF.